 Bustelo Coffee should be pretty self-explanatory.
-It is a beloved Cuban-style coffee which became a serious staple among Cuban immigrants in New York City and then charmed its way into the homes of immigrants from Puerto Rico and the Dominican Republic, and then everyone else.
-Now try walking into a bodego (corner store) in any of the 5 boroughs without passing by a brick of vacuum-sealed, brilliantly-colored Café Bustelo.
-This one-time family roaster is about to hit the world stage, or at least the national stage.
-But let’s start at the beginning.
+It is a beloved Cuban-style coffee which became a serious staple among Cuban immigrants in New York City.It then charmed its way into the homes of families from Puerto Rico and the Dominican Republic, and then everyone else.
+Now try walking into a bodega (corner store) in any of the 5 boroughs without passing by a brick of vacuum-sealed, brilliantly-colored Café Bustelo coffee.

 The Bustelos joined hundreds of newly Americanized Puerto Ricans who moved to the United States hoping for better job opportunities.
 The Bustelos settled in East Harlem, also called Spanish Harlem and El Barrio, because of the predominance of Spanish speaking immigrants, many of them from Puerto Rico.
 The Bustelos, having a hard time finding work, went all in on what they knew best: roasting coffee.
 Spending their savings on a coffee roaster, the Bustelos began roasting at home, which was conveniently located down the street from a movie theater.
-The couple thoughtfully roasted just as the movies were letting out, seducing patrons with that most tempting of aromas: freshly roasted coffee.
+The couple thoughtfully roasted their Bustelo Coffee just as the movies were letting out, seducing patrons with that most tempting of aromas: freshly roasted coffee.
 By selling coffee out of their apartment at night and to area restaurants during the day, the Bustelos were able to open their own storefront in 1931 on 5th Avenue between 114th and 113th.

 Is coffee research one of the U.S. Government’s 12 good reasons to visit Cuba?

 — Posted by Julia Berick, Marketing and Communications Coordinator

 This post, originally published in 2015, incorrectly referred to Puerto Ricans as immigrants.
 This error has since been revised.